 Program Director; Science, Discovery and the Universe

-Alan Peel is a Senior Lecturer in the astronomy department, who has studied the dynamics of galaxies and galaxy clusters to determine how it constrains cosmological parameters.
-He spent a gap year between degrees as an environmental scientist in Berkeley, California doing fieldwork and analysis for site remediation, which somehow lasted seven years.
+Alan Peel is a senior lecturer in the astronomy department who has studied the dynamics of galaxies and galaxy clusters to determine how it constrains cosmological parameters.
+He spent a gap year between degrees as an environmental scientist in Berkeley, Calif., doing fieldwork and analysis for site remediation, which somehow lasted seven years.
 After earning a doctorate in physics (cosmology) at the University of California, Davis, he spent two years at Cambridge working in Stephen Hawking's group on modeling galaxy cluster velocities.

-Peel served as co-director of Science, Discovery and the University from 2007 to 2013 and has been sole director since 2013.
-His other interests include classical and folk music, playing the concertina, morris dancing, home brewing, performing in the Washington Revels, fencing, and convincing people that anyone can learn physics.
-He is married and has “three” children, two daughters growing up too fast and a very short, hairy son who looks remarkably like a beagle.
+Peel served as co-director of Science, Discovery and the Universe from 2007 to 2013 and has been sole director since 2013.
+His other interests include classical and folk music, playing the concertina, morris dancing, home brewing, performing in the Washington Revels, fencing and convincing people that anyone can learn physics.
+He is married and has “three” children—two daughters growing up too fast and a very short, hairy son who looks remarkably like a beagle.